Rattlesnake Lake Recreation Area

 - Portable toilets and lakefront picnic areas.
 NO drinking water.

 - Water is available at the Cedar River Watershed Education Center.

 - Boat launch: Self propelled and electric boat motors only.

 - Swimming: NO life guards, swim at your own risk.

 - Fishing: Year-round catch and release, Washington State selective gear rules apply.

 Trail Information and Conditions

-Current Conditions - Open with snow and patchy ice on the trail.
-The lake level is moderately high with gravel ample beach access along the north and east ends of the lake.
+Current Conditions - Open.
+Spring is has arrived and the lake level is high with limited gravel beach access along the north and east ends of the lake.